hdShang/arxiv-daily/docs/cs-LG/2025-05-20/papers/250514477v1-personalised-insulin-adjustment-with-reinforcement-learning-an-in-si.md

 ---
 layout: default
-title: Personalised Insulin Adjustment with Reinforcement Learning: An In-Silico Validation for People with Diabetes on Intensive Insulin Treatment
+title: "Personalised Insulin Adjustment with Reinforcement Learning: An In-Silico Validation for People with Diabetes on Intensive Insulin Treatment"
 ---

 # Personalised Insulin Adjustment with Reinforcement Learning: An In-Silico Validation for People with Diabetes on Intensive Insulin Treatment